yoursweater/trouttracker/scripts_and_readme/readme.md

 # To-dos
-  - add two more handlers for getFish and getFlies
   - Construct general data and update flow, which proceeds as follows:
     * User loads app
     * User selects fish type, which triggers display of fly type and updates state